Bolivar Coastal Fields: Future

 The complex interplay of deformation, burial, and sedimentation in the Maracaibo Basin during the Cretaceous combined to make the basin one of the most effective and prolific petroleum systems on Earth.
 Deposition and distribution of ideal source and reservoir rocks were stratigraphically and structurally controlled by multiple tectonic events that led to hydrocarbon generation, migration, and accumulation.
 The Maracaibo Basin has a promising hydrocarbon discovery potential in the mostly undrilled deeper structural and stratigraphic traps of the central and eastern basin (e.g., Icotea and Pueblo Viejo subbasins).
 More than 14 billion bbl of medium to light oil of ultimate recoverable reserves are predicted to be produced from these areas (U.S. Geological Survey, 2000).
 The Maracaibo basin has a long history as a major oil producing basin, but many areas remain poorly explored.
 The large exploration potential combined with the enormous amount of remaining oil in place in known reservoirs guarantees that the Maracaibo basin will have a long future as a major oil producing basin.

 Production

-While the field once produced between 2.5 - 3 million barrels per day, production levels have decline due to a number of reasons such as ageing infrastructure, US sanctions, etc. Currently as of 2025, the field is estimated to produce between 800,000 - 900,000 barrels per day.
+While the field once produced between 2.5 - 3 million barrels per day, production levels have declined due to reasons, including aging infrastructure, US sanctions, etc. Currently as of 2025, the field is estimated to have produced between 800,000 - 900,000 barrels per day.